ExodusMovement/schemasafe/doc/samples/optional-ecmascript-regex.md

 ```

-## unicode semantics should be used for all pattern matching
+## patterns always use unicode semantics with pattern

 ### Schema